Sameer-13/Sameer-13/README.md

   I'm an AI engineer passionate about **AI, machine learning, and building intelligent systems**.
   I love working on projects that bring together **data, code, and creativity** 🪄

-  #### My goal is simple: turn AI ideas into practical tools that make decision-making smarter and faster.
+  #### My goal is simple:
+  Turn AI ideas into practical tools that make decision-making smarter and faster.

   #### Studied at:
   <p>